npr99/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 ## How do reproducible workflow skills affect the quality and efficiency of science?

+The research question defines the sections to focus on in the literature review.
+Within each article review look for definitions and ways to measure the following terms:
+1. reproducible
+2. workflow
+3. workflow skills
+4. quality of science
+5. efficiency of science

 ## Audience

 This annotated bibliography for academic researchers interested in reproducible research.